-- Recording any member of the school community without their permission is not allowed and will result in a fixed term exclusion. - The display, supply or posting of any such materials will result in a fixed term exclusion. - The school does not take responsibility for inappropriate use of digital media outside of school hours or outside of the school premises.
-Such

-• Serious incidents may result in a permanent exclusion.
+- Recording any member of the school community without their permission is not allowed and will result in a fixed term suspension at home for up to 10 days. - The display, supply or posting of any such materials will result in a fixed term suspension at home for up to 10 days. - The school does not take responsibility for inappropriate use of digital media outside of school hours or outside of the school premises.
+Such issues which affect the running of the school will result in the involvement of any appropriate agency and the school following the 'Getting it Right policy towards the individual'.
+However, the school reserves the right to issue a fixed term suspension if a student's behaviour out of school brings the school into disrepute, including online behaviour i.e. cyber-bullying harassment, physical threats. - Serious incidents may result in a permanent exclusion.

-Supporting the Learning Environment: Inappropriate objects / items - how does it work?
+Supporting the Learning Environment: Inappropriate objects/items - how does it work?